 If you receive a graduation invitation, it is courteous to give a gift but it is not required.
 Be sure to acknowledge the graduate’s accomplishment in some way, a card is always the simplest way to give congratulations.

-Having and using good manners and rules of etiquette will help graduates navigate through adult life with more poise in their work and social interactions.
+Having and using good manners and rules as part of graduation etiquette will help graduates navigate through adult life with more poise in their work and social interactions.
 Following these rules of etiquette will help ensure your graduation experience is spectacular.